laravel/docs/upgrade.md

 Update your `laravel/framework` dependency to `^7.0` in your `composer.json` file.

+Next, in the same `composer.json` file, update the `nunomaduro/collision` dependency to `^4.0`.

-Next, examine any 3rd party packages consumed by your application and verify you are using the proper version for Laravel 7 support.
+Finally, examine any 3rd party packages consumed by your application and verify you are using the proper version for Laravel 7 support.

 ### Eloquent